Turing-Complete-Game/Suggestions-and-Issues/.github/README.md

 # Issue Definitions

-## Priority
+## Severity
-Priority is issued based on impact on user experience.
+Severity is issued based on impact on user experience.

-`Severe`: Consistantly causes Crashing or prevents a user from playing the game entirely.
+`Severe`: Consistently causes Crashing or prevents a user from playing the game entirely.

 `Moderate`: Inconvenience to the end user.
 From components incorrectly displaying to annoying behaviors.